rcl-ssl/docs/subscription/subscription.md

 # Accessing the Application

-You can access the RCL Portal app that you have subscribed to in the Azure portal.
+You can access the RCL SSL Portal app that you have subscribed to in the Azure portal.

 - In the Azure portal, search for Software as a Service (SaaS) and open it